Back to Destinations

 What to see first

-The first-night path should be simple: Jiefangbei, 18 Steps or Shancheng Lane, then Hongya Cave after the lights come on.
-Liziba and the cableway work better as separate daytime anchors.
+The first-night path should be simple: Jiefangbei, 18 Steps or Shancheng Lane, then Hongya Cave after the lights come on if crowds are manageable.
+Liziba and the cableway work better as separate daytime anchors because Chongqing's vertical layout makes short map distances feel longer than expected.

 What to eat first